jsiegenthaler/sendmailx/README.md

 To provide for security on your local network, and to prevent abuse of the sendmail function by unwanted persons, two levels of security are provided:

 * TOTP - a time limited one-time passcode must be included with every request.
-If the TOTP is incorrect, the http GET request is not processed, no email is sent, and the sendmailx returns 401 Unauthorised
+If the TOTP is incorrect, the http GET request is not processed, no email is sent, and the sendmailx returns Unauthorised
-* Restricted Email List - sendmailx can be restricted to send emails only to addresses pre-saved in the authorisedRecipients section of the config.json
+* Restricted Email List - sendmailx can be restricted to send emails only to addresses provided when in the sendmail authorisedRecipients option

 ## Setting a TOTP (Time-limited One Time Passcode)
-The TOTP is generated using the current datetime and a secret PIN code. the TOTP is valid only for a short period of time, defined in validityPeriod (seconds) in the config.json.
+The TOTP is generated using the current datetime and a secret PIN code. the TOTP is valid only for a short period of time, defined in sendmail option validityPeriod (seconds).

 ### dateFormatString
 The dateFormatString is used to format the current date and time into a multi-digit number, not easily recognizable as date and time.
 This number is then used in the TOTP code generation.